senseless-sage/pass/README.md

 ## How it works
 PASS uses hashing algorithms to generate the passwords for your accounts.

-Simply telled these algorithms take an input and return a new value.
+Simply said these algorithms take an input and return a new value.
 This new value is always the same for the same given input.

 So if you enter the same master password and same account name into PASS you will always get